ChrisDuffley/stationPlaylist/readme.md

 Version 25.06.x is the last release series to support Studio 5.x with future releases requiring Studio 6.x.
 Some new features will be backported to 25.06.x if needed.

 * Added a new command in SPL Assistant to announce playlist hour over/under by in minutes and seconds (O).
+* NVDA will no longer play wrong carts when playing them via SPL Controller layer.

 ## Version 25.05